ArkadiuszSadowski/universe-monuments/README.md

-Monument's Universe backend for group project.
+Universe Monuments backend for group project.
 Used technologies
 • SpringBoot (for running server instance)